Grep usage examples

 Show surrounding lines

-Use -C N where N is the number of surrounding lines you want to show for each match:
+Use -C N where N is the number of surrounding lines you want to show:

 Example: search for "bar", show one surrounding line (above and below):